 - When, during those days, do you ovulate?

-Understanding this information is key to taking control of your fertility, and for understanding whether or not you need to see a fertility specialist.
+Understanding this information is key to learning about your body and taking control of your fertility.

 - 1 year trying to conceive for women under the age of 35